markusthilo/somedo/README.md

 developer of this open source software, is and will never be responsable for any use of my tiny one man show development.
-Somedo is intended to protect the law and may help aquiring information for journalistic or other goals that do not interfere with legislation or human rights.
+Somedo is intended to protect the law and may help aquiring information for journalistic or other goals that do not interfere with legislation, privacy and human rights.

 2 Use